travis-ci/docs-travis-ci-com/blog/_posts/2012-02-27-announcing_python_and_perl_support_on_travis_ci.md

 ### Learn more

-To learn what tools and services (mysql, postgres, riak, etc.) are available in the CI environment, refer to the [CI environment](http://about.travis-ci.org/docs/user/ci-environment/) guide.
+To learn what tools and services (MySQL, Postgres, Riak, etc.) are available in the CI environment, refer to the [CI environment](http://about.travis-ci.org/docs/user/ci-environment/) guide.

 If you need help, feel free to join #travis on irc.freenode.net, ping us on Twitter ([@travisci](http://twitter.com/travisci)) and ask questions on [our mailing list](https://groups.google.com/group/travis-ci).